DCIS-Change-Makers-23-24/public-info-site/docs/support/how-to-join.md

   author: Nord Anglia Education Computing Association
 ---

-# Getting started with admin
+# How to join FutureHack